twinreverb/bullshit-detector/readme.md

 Customizing the Bullshit Detector is easy.

   1. Open the HTML file in a text editor.
-  2. Look for the `buzzwords` list that starts on line x.
+  2. Look for the `buzzwords` list that starts on line 2.
   3. Add or remove items from the list.
 Just make sure your buzzwords are enclosed in quotes and are followed by a comma.
 Use the existing list as an example.
   4. Save your changes, open the file in a browser and drag the link to the